Diesel needed as air

 They planned to install a diesel engine on the utopian Tsar Tank.

-After unsuccessful attempts to create the Alpha and OH-1 series oil engines in the second half of the 20, domestic engineers designed the AN-1 high-speed aviation diesel engine (“aviation oil”) at the Central Institute of Aviation Motors.
-It was an 12-cylinder unit, the layout is no different from traditional gasoline counterparts.
-The diesel engine in the initial version developed 750 l. s., but over time it was possible to disperse it to 1250 l. from. - It was in this modification that he went into the series.
+After not very successful attempts to create the Alpha and OH-1 oil engines in the second half of the 20s, domestic engineers designed a high-speed engine at the Central Institute of Aviation Motors aviation diesel AN-1 ("aviation oil").
+It was a 12-cylinder unit, the layout is no different from traditional gasoline counterparts.
+The diesel engine in the original version developed 750 liters. s., but over time it was possible to disperse it to 1250 liters. with. - It was in this modification that he went into the series.
 Aircraft oil engine gave a series of engines of various powers, which were installed on aircraft, locomotives and river vessels.

 Workers of the Kharkov Locomotive Plant.
 In the future, the enterprise will become the main developer of B-2 and a forge of personnel-motor builders for the industry of the Soviet Union